 Glutathione is produced in the cytoplasm of every cell in our bodies and helps to recycle and recharge other antioxidants, such as vitamins C and E. Glutathione is a tripeptide molecule composed of the amino acids glutamate, cysteine and glycine.1 The reduced form of glutathione (GSH) is the biologically active form that contains a thiol group (−SH), making it an effective electron donor to neutralize free radicals, such as lipid peroxides, hydrogen peroxide and other reactive oxygen species.

-The process of neutralizing free radicals, catalyzed by glutathione peroxidase, transforms reduced GSH into its oxidized glutathione disulfide (GSSH) form.
-The ratio of GSSH to GSH in the body is an important measurement of oxidative stress, with higher levels of GSSH indicating greater oxidative stress, whereas higher levels of GSH indicate protection against oxidative damage.2 Glutathione also plays an important role in the immune system by stimulating natural killer (NK) cell activity and promoting the healthy function of T-cells and other white blood cells.
+The process of neutralizing free radicals, catalyzed by glutathione peroxidase, transforms reduced GSH into its oxidized glutathione disulfide (GSSG) form.
+The ratio of GSSG to GSH in the body is an important measurement of oxidative stress, with higher levels of GSSG indicating greater oxidative stress, whereas higher levels of GSH indicate protection against oxidative damage.2 Glutathione also plays an important role in the immune system by stimulating natural killer (NK) cell activity and promoting the healthy function of T-cells and other white blood cells.

 N-Acetyl Cysteine Supplementation